DrakeCS167Spring22/DrakeCS167Spring22.github.io/syllabus.md

 The schedule for the course can be found on the course [homepage](/index.md/).

 ## Course Communication:
 We will be utilizing a combination of Slack, Email, and Blackboard for this course.
 The assignments will be posted to Blackboard and will be turned in using Blackboard.
-Should you have questions on an assignment, please either use Slack or Email.
+Should you have questions on an assignment, please Email me.
 Check out the [email tips](/email_tips/) section to see how you can ensure you'll get a helpful response back.
 In short, make sure that your email:
-- Is sent to **both me and the TA** if it is in regards to debugging code
 - Has a **descriptive subject**: for example **"CS167 Section 1 Notebook #4 Help"**
 - Includes a concise description of **your problem**, **the error**, **things you've tried**, **link to your Github repository**